-In High School Camille was named Associated Press NC Player of the Year & NC Miss Basketball (Class 3A) in 2003.
-She was also awarded State Player of the Year by the Charlotte Observer & NC Gatorade Player of the Year in 2002 & 2003.
-She shared AP Player of the Year honors at Carver High School & helped her team finish with a 30-0 record and State Championship in 2001.
-A 3 Time All-State Selection & averaged 20.2 pts and 11.1 rebounds per game her senior year.
-Scored school record 2,168 pts during high school career, was a McDonalds' High School All American & Played in the 2002 USA Basketball Youth Development Festival.
-Camille was also named Piedmont Triad All Conference 4 years in a row & Piedmont Triad Conference Player of the Year 3 years in a row.
+In high school, Camille was named Associated Press NC Player of the Year and NC Miss Basketball (Class 3A; 2003).
+Camille was also awarded State Player of the Year by the Charlotte Observer and NC Gatorade Player of the Year (2002 and 2003).
+In 2001, Camille shared AP Player of the Year honors at Carver High School and helped her team finish with a 30-0 record and State Championship.
+Camille is a three-time All-State Selection and averaged 20.2 points and 11.1 rebounds per game during her senior year.
+She holds the record of 2,168 career points during her high school career, was a McDonalds High School All-American, and played in the 2002 USA Basketball Youth Development Festival.
+Camille was also named Piedmont Triad All-Conference, four years in a row, and Piedmont Triad Conference Player of the Year, three years in a row.